Inverse cascade anomalies in fourth-order Leith models: Anomalous transients as a self-similarity of the second-kind

 \right., \ee with the primes describing derivatives with respect to the time-like variable $\tau$.
 The boundary conditions \eqref{eq:bc-inf}--(\ref{eq:bc_one}) now become \be f=g=p=q=0 \;\;\text{at} \;\;\tau =0,\;\;\;\;\text{and}\;\;\;\; f,g,p,q \to 0 \;\;\text{as} \;\;\tau \to \infty. \ee

-The origin $f=g=p=q=0$ is a fixed point of our dynamical system (see the detailed analysis in Appendix \ref{sec:fixed}).
-In other words, {\em solving Eq.~(\ref{eq:selfsimilarF}) with the specified boundary conditions reduces to searching for a limit cycle passing through the fixed point at the origin, namely a homoclinic cycle.
-Our conjecture is that such a cycle exists only for a single value of the exponent $x=x_*$, and finding a such a value that leads to a global homoclinic bifurcation is the essence of the nonlinear eigenvalue problem at hand.} For $x\ne x_*$ no homoclinic trajectory passing through the origin exist: the orbits originating at the origin never return to the origin.
+\corr It is easy to see that the origin $f=g=p=q=0$ is a fixed point of our dynamical system (see the detailed analysis of the fixed points in Appendix \ref{sec:fixed}). \rroc In other words, solving Eq.~(\ref{eq:selfsimilarF}) with the specified boundary conditions reduces to searching for a limit cycle passing through the fixed point at the origin, namely a homoclinic cycle.
+Our conjecture is that such a cycle exists only for a single value of the exponent $x=x_*$: This value leads to a global homoclinic bifurcation, and finding it is the essence of the nonlinear eigenvalue problem at hand.
+For $x\ne x_*$ no homoclinic trajectory passing through the origin exist: The orbits originating at the origin never return to the origin.
 Since the homoclinic cycles have infinite time periods and since they are realised for $x=x^*$, we will later refer to such cycles as $\infty_*$-cycles.\\